White Jeans Season Is Here: How To Style The Denim Look For The Summer

 There's no combination more foolproof than a pair of jeans and a structured blazer.
 For the summer, I like to switch out the long-sleeve top for a vest, which — while lighter in fabric — looks just as professional as its more modest counterpart.
 (I love this Aligne waistcoat style that the British brand has become most known for.)
 If you're wearing this look to work, opt for more grounded accessories like a closed-toe shoe and a bag in a heavier suede or leather fabrication.

 Like I previously said, there's no better way to wear white jeans than with a white top.
-To add some interest to the outfit — especially for a going-out look — reach for tops with interesting silhouettes or details, like this open-back style with a long train (which can also be tied around the waist).
+To add some interest to the outfit — especially for a going-out look — reach for tops with interesting silhouettes or details, like this open-back style with a long train.
 To keep the look airy and light, enlist an open-toe sandal.
-My current favorite is the nostalgic thong heel (I have this pair in two colorways).
+My current favourite is the nostalgic thong heel (I have this pair in two colourways).

 AdvertisementADVERTISEMENT

-For a more vacation-approved ensemble, pair the white jeans with a bikini top or suit and a floppy hat for a beach outing or pool party.
-When the sun goes down, top the look with a duster, shirtdress, or caftan to take it into the night.
+For a more holiday-approved ensemble, pair the white jeans with a bikini top or swimsuit and a floppy hat for a beach outing or pool party.
+When the sun goes down, top the look with a duster, shirtdress or kaftan to take it into the night.
 Just switch out the flip-flops for a heeled sandal and the beach bag for a statement clutch.

-While there's nothing wrong with a crisp button-down paired with jeans, take it one step further by adding a lightweight cashmere sweater over the top and finishing the look with a retro-leaning ballet flat.
-To add some personality, select a contrasting shirt (I like a leopard print or a chambray) for that peeking-collar moment, a statement belt, and some fun accessories — like this pearl anklet from Jenny Bird.
+While there's nothing wrong with a crisp button-down paired with jeans, take it one step further by adding a lightweight cashmere jumper over the top and finishing the look with a retro-leaning ballet flat.
+To add some personality, select a contrasting shirt (I like a leopard print or chambray) for that peeking-collar moment, a statement belt and some fun accessories — like this pearl anklet from Jenny Bird.

 Shop White Jeans